Video games in the Netherlands

 The Netherlands' mainstream video games market, not taking into consideration the serious and casual games, is the sixth largest in Europe.
 In 2008, the Dutch market took up 3.95% of the entire European market in total sales and 4.19% in software sales.

 A significant part of the Netherlands' gaming industry is in serious games, in which Dutch companies make a significant part of the worldwide industry.

 In the Netherlands, an estimated of 4,000 people are working in the games industry, at more than 600 companies.
 Over 45 of the companies are located in the Dutch Game Garden, a government subsidized organization with the aim of promoting and improving the video games industry in the Netherlands.

 Consumer availability

 In 2007, the Dutch game industry surpassed the Dutch film industry for the first time in history.
 The growth of the games industry in the Netherlands is about 50% higher than any other industry in the Netherlands' region.

-Despite the global financial crisis of 2008–2009, the situation of video gaming in the Netherlands is not all that bad.
+Despite the 2008 financial crisis, the situation of video gaming in the Netherlands is not all that bad.
 Both publishers and retailers report that the crisis has certainly not caused a drop in sales, while at times, sales have even improved.